Employment Tribunal Claims

 Employment tribunals are a system of courts that have authority to deal with a number of different types of employment law claims and disputes arising between an employer and their employees.

-Tribunals (originally known as industrial tribunals) are part of the court system like the courts that hear civil and criminal cases.
+Tribunals are part of the court system like the courts that hear civil and criminal cases.
 Tribunals are a different tier of the judicial system and are operated as a part of the Ministry of Justice by HM Courts & Tribunals Service.

 A claim has to be made in writing.
 Claims must be submitted using the ET1 form.
 It is obtained from the offices of the tribunal service or can be downloaded from their website and printed and sent by post, or it can be submitted online.

-The Advisory, Conciliation and Arbitration Service (“ACAS”) is a Government body established under the Employment Protection Act 1975 to promote the improvement of industrial relations in particular by the settlement of trade disputes.
+The Advisory, Conciliation and Arbitration Service (ACAS) was established under the Employment Protection Act 1975 to promote the improvement of industrial relations, and help with the settlement of trade disputes.

-In relation to most matters that can come before employment tribunals ACAS may conciliate, and in 2014 the ACAS Early Conciliation Scheme was launched for employment tribunal claims.
+ACAS may conciliate in relation to most matters that can come before employment tribunals, and in 2014 the ACAS Early Conciliation Scheme was launched for employment tribunal claims.

 Claimants must have provided certain information to ACAS and a certificate must be issued to them as to whether or not settlement is possible, before the claimant’s case can be presented to an employment tribunal.